chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

     changes: >
       Added a section on the experience of having first-class merging Just Work™, added an appendix about Kaleidoscope setup and usage, rewrote the paragraph where I previously mentioned the issues about Kaleidoscope, and iterated on the commit-vs.-change distinction.

+  - at: 2023-07-13T08:04:00-0600
+    changes: >
+      Elaborated on the development of version control systems (both personally and in general!)… and added a bunch of `<abbr>` tags.

 draft: true

 ---